n2ygk/sdrtrunk-wiki/Playlist-Editor.md

 ##### NBFM Decoder
 * **Channel Bandwidth** - specifies the bandwidth of the FM channel.
 Most channels use bandwidth of 12.5 kHz.
+* **Squelch Threshold** - specifies the threshold (-100 to 0) in decibels for the power squelch.
+Set this value to just above the current noise floor.
+* **Talkgroup To Assign** - a static talkgroup number (1 - 65535) to assign to the audio segments generated from this channel.
+This enables you to use all of the alias features (recording, streaming, etc.) with NBFM audio segments.

 ##### Passport Decoder
 The passport decoder has no additional settings.